 World’s Friendliest Crocodiles

-Crocodiles are usually regarded as wild and sometimes dangerous creatures, but visitors to the town of Paga, on the border with Burkina Faso, can visit a sanctuary where the crocodiles actually coexist harmless with humans.
+Crocodiles are usually regarded as wild and sometimes dangerous creatures, but visitors to the town of Paga, on the border with Burkina Faso, can visit a sanctuary where the crocodiles actually coexist harmlessly with humans.

-However the crocodiles came to make their home in a large pond in a landlocked area has always been a mystery.
+However, the crocodiles came to make their home in a large pond in a landlocked area has always been a mystery.
 Yet the crocodiles within the sacred Chief’s Pond are supposedly as safe as any household pet and the Paga people certainly treat them as such.
 Young children swim in the pond and local people wash their clothes next to the lethal jaws of the crocodiles without fear.
 The legend is that the crocodiles embody the souls of departed villagers.
 It is an offence to harm, kill or show disrespect to the crocodiles.
 Under the supervision of custodians, however, visitors have an opportunity to sit on the back of a crocodile or hold its tail.
 Astonishingly, no one has ever been harmed by any of the 110 crocodiles in the sanctuary.

 Paga is an excellent starting point for visitors seeking a wild African experience.